 When a script is created, it will create by default a Groovy resource, named

 main.
 It will be your entry point when running the script.

-The script‘s name and an English description are mandatory and cannot be empty.
+The script’s name and the English description are mandatory and cannot be empty.

-Back on the main ‘Edit’ tab, you can manage the script‘s resources:
+Back on the main Edit tab, you can manage the scrip’s resources.
+Thus you can:

 You can use the keyboard shortcut